How to Fully Support Transgender Employees

 • Having rules and protocols around how language is used in the workplace, with an emphasis on speaking inclusively

 When transgender employees come to work and feel included by their peers and managers, it is much easier to feel safe and be productive.
-They can work to their best ability without the added stress of exclusion and potential discrimination.
+Without the added stress of exclusion and potential discrimination, transgender employees are free to work to their full potential.

 4. Run Awareness and Diversity Training

-Some people may not automatically know the best language to use around gender presentations and diversity and this may cause unintentional problems in the workplace.
+Some people may not automatically know the best language to use around gender presentations and diversity.
+As such, this may cause unintentional problems in the workplace.
 Some colleagues may feel discriminated against because of innocent mistakes by other colleagues.
 Of course, this is not always the case and discrimination should be dealt with firmly, as discussed above.

-To counteract such issues, running awareness and diversity training within the workplace can really help all colleagues stay on the same page with how they can best communicate with and treat their transgender peers.
-Covering topics such as pronouns, identities, transitions, and so on can help everyone treat each other the best way possible.
+To counteract such issues, running awareness and diversity training within the workplace can help all colleagues stay on the same page with how they can best communicate with and treat their transgender peers.
+Covering topics such as pronouns, identities, and transitions can help everyone treat each other the best way possible.

-It is important that this training comes from a trans perspective so try and be as inclusive as possible with the actual running of said training.
+It is important that this training comes from a trans perspective.
+Therefore, try and be as inclusive as possible with the actual running of said training.

 5. Handle Transition Journeys Appropriately

 Undergoing a transition in the workplace can be a very challenging thing to manage.
-It is important that employers deal with this in a sensitive and appropriate manner, being careful not to break any employee’s confidentiality and potentially “out” them before they are ready.
+It is important that employers deal with this in a sensitive and appropriate manner.
+They must be careful not to break any employee’s confidentiality and potentially “out” them before they are ready.

-It is also a good idea to make sure your employee has all the mental health support they need during this time.
+It’s also a good idea to make sure your employee has all the mental health support they need.
 Some companies may be able to provide their employees with free counselling support via their insurance.
 If not, it is a good idea to signpost to GPs, private counselling, and emergency helplines if necessary.

 How We Can Help

-Supporting transgender employees at work isn’t always easy but it is important.
+Knowing how to support transgender employees in the workplace isn’t always easy but it is of utmost importance.
 If you are an employer who would like to upskill in the areas of inclusion and diversity, you can do so with our support at Aspiring to Include

 We have lots of guides for you to avail of, including how to recruit inclusively, how to monitor EDI figures, what staff training to engage with, and much more.
-With these guides and resources, you can learn how to be a more inclusive employer and how to fully reach your potential with diversity at work.
+With these guides and resources, you can become a more inclusive employer and reach your full potential with diversity at work.

-We also have key tools for you to use including our inclusive job board where you can inclusively post jobs to a diverse pool of candidates and a directory of diversity-positive employers through which you can advertise yourself to this same pool.
+We also have key tools for you to use such as our inclusive job board where you can post jobs to a diverse pool of candidates.
+Our directory of diversity-positive employers is made available to potential candidates so they know you value Equality, Diversity and Inclusion (EDI) in the workplace.

 Everyone deserves an inclusive employer.
 Help us build you up to the right level today.